gleechi/gleechi.github.io/pages/1.0.0/unity/unity_vgonboarding_task2.md

 #### Tips for VR developers

 * Which {% include tooltip.html tooltip="JointType" text="joint type" %} should be assigned to the antenna and two knobs?
-* Note that in order to use VirtualGrasp supported kinematic {% include tooltip.html tooltip="Joint" text="joints" %}, object has to be non-physical (i.e. no Rigidbody or ArticulationBody components).
 * How to use {% include tooltip.html tooltip="SelectionWeight" text="selection weight" %} to make small object like knobs that are near the big radio body easily selected and grasped?
 * How to dissembling radio's parts by runtime changing object's VG {% include tooltip.html tooltip="JointType" text="joint types" %}.